-27-inch displays priced under $250 was something unheard of last year.
+27-inch displays priced under $250 was something unheard of over a year ago.
 Now there are a variety of displays that are priced only slightly more than 24-inch screens but larger.
-The AOC E2752VH is one such screen with a 27-inch panel that features a 1920x1080 native resolution so the extra size doesn't really gain any extra resolution.
+The AOC e2752She is one such screen with a 27-inch panel that features a 1920x1080 native resolution so the extra size doesn't really gain any extra resolution.
 The screen offers a very bright 300 cd/m^2 brightness level with a quick 2ms response time.
 Video connectors include HDMI, DVI and VGA connectors.
 The panel even features 2.5 watt stereo speakers.
 The stand only features tilt adjustments.
 Prices range from $200 to $250.

 There are a larger number of higher resolution displays now and the prices have come down as well.
 If you are looking for a high resolution panel for just about any task, the ASUS PB278Q is an excellent choice.
 It features the 2560x1440 resolution with an LED backlight that offers a nice 300cd/m^2 brightness and quick 5ms response times.
 Color is quite good with 100% sRGB coverage.
 It features HDMI, DisplayPort, DVI and VGA connectors.
 In addition to this, there are a pair of 3W speakers built in.
 The stand features full height, tilt, swivel and pivot adjustments.
 Priced around $550.